Malou Prytz

 Malou Trasthe Prytz (born 6 March 2003) is a Swedish singer.
 She competed in Melodifestivalen 2019 with the song "I Do Me" in the second semi-final, qualifying to the final.
+She also competed in Melodifestivalen 2025 and performed in the third heat with the song "24k gold" where she failed to qualify any further.
 She resides in Ryd, Småland, Sweden.